isabelle-prover/admin/README.md

 ```
 ansible-playbook -i inventories/production [-l GROUP|HOST] site.yml
 ```
-In this repository, there are two inventory files: one for production, one for testing.
 Always check the contents of the inventory files before deploying.

 ## Processes

 ### Security updates
 Security updates should be applied regularly.
-The most critical part of the infrastructure is the Jenkins instance which is exposed to the Internet.
+The most critical part of the infrastructure is the Isabelle build manager instance which is exposed to the Internet.
-It is highly recommended to follow the `Jenkins Security Advisories <https://wiki.jenkins-ci.org/display/JENKINS/Security+Advisories>`_.

 ### Isabelle Version Update
 After Isabelle release: